Inferring Stellar Densities with Flexible Models I: The Distribution of RR Lyrae in the Milky Way with $\textit{Gaia}$ DR3: RR Lyrae Sample

 \section{RR Lyrae Sample}

-Large samples of RR Lyrae stars are effective tools for studying Galactic structure given that their standard candle nature provides precise distance estimates.
-In this work, we use a catalog compiled from the three largest public surveys of RR Lyrae stars: Gaia DR3 Specific Objects Study \citep[SOS,][]{Clementini2023_SOS_GaiaDR3} ASAS-SN \citep{Jayasinghe2019} and PanSTARRS1 \citep[PS1,][]{Sesar2017c}.
-The quality cuts applied to each catalog are described in detail in Sec.~2 of \citet{Mateu2020}, as well as the cross-matching strategy used to match the known RR Lyrae from each catalog to a source in the Gaia DR3 \verb|gaia_source| table.
-Duplicate sources were removed based on Gaia’s \verb|source_id|, resulting in a base catalog with a total of 288,928 RR Lyrae.
+Large samples of RRL stars are effective tools for studying Galactic structure given that their standard candle nature provides precise distance estimates.
+In this work, we use a catalog compiled from the three largest public surveys of RRL stars: \textit{Gaia} DR3 Specific Objects Study \citep[SOS,][]{Clementini2023_SOS_GaiaDR3} ASAS-SN \citep{Jayasinghe2019} and PanSTARRS1 \citep[PS1,][]{Sesar2017c}.
+The quality cuts applied to each catalog are described in detail in Sec.~2 of \citet{Mateu2020}, as well as the cross-matching strategy used to match the known RRL from each catalog to a source in the \textit{Gaia} DR3 \verb|gaia_source| table.
+Duplicate sources were removed based on \textit{Gaia}’s \verb|source_id|, resulting in a base catalog with a total of 288,928 RRL.

-Distances to the RR Lyrae stars were computed using the Period-Wesenheit-Metallicity (\emph{PWZ}) relation from \citet{Neeley2019} for the Gaia reddening-free Wesenheit index $W_{G,BP-RP}$, and photometric metallicities from \citet{Li2023}.
+Distances to the RRL stars were computed using the Period-Wesenheit-Metallicity (\emph{PWZ}) relation from \citet{Neeley2019} for the \textit{Gaia} reddening-free Wesenheit index $W_{G,BP-RP}$, and photometric metallicities from \citet{Li2023}.
 These photometric metallicities were computed from the G-band light curve $\phi_{31}$ Fourier coefficient and re-calibrated by \citet{Li2023} to correct for systematic effects present in the photometric metallicities reported in the SOS catalog.
-Finally, the catalog was restricted to RR Lyrae stars with $\mathrm{RUWE}<1.4$ and $\verb|phot_bp_rp_excess_factor|<3$ to ensure, respectively, the quality of the astrometric parameters and of the BP/RP photometry used in the distance calculation; and filtering the catalog to stars with photometric metallicities available results in a final catalog of 128,353 RR Lyrae stars.
+Finally, the catalog was restricted to RRL stars with $\mathrm{RUWE}<1.4$ and $\verb|phot_bp_rp_excess_factor|<3$ to ensure, respectively, the quality of the astrometric parameters and of the BP/RP photometry used in the distance calculation; and filtering the catalog to stars with photometric metallicities available results in a final catalog of 128,353 RRL stars, comprised of 108,295, 19,986 and 72 RRL of types \emph{ab} (fundamental mode), \emph{c} (first overtone) and \emph{d} (double-mode).
+These stars have a heliocentric distance range of $0.2-140$ kpc, corresponding to a galactocentric distance range of $0.2-120$ kpc.